 It'll look like regular cookie dough.
 Shockingly so, in fact.

-I went out and bought this Moose shaped cookie cutter for the occasion. (around $2) You can get a similar one (nicer shape actually) here.
-PLUS it comes with a bear shaped one too.
+I bought this Moose shaped cookie cutter for the occasion but you can get a similar one (nicer shape actually) here.

 Easy DIY Scented Ornaments.